 On this dayMar 21, 1981

-Michael Donald Hanged by Members of Klan in Mobile, Alabama
+Michael Donald Hanged by Members of the Klan in Mobile, Alabama

-On March 21, 1981, a 19-year-old young black man named Michael Donald was beaten, strangled, slashed at the throat, and hanged in Mobile, Alabama, by two members of United Klans of America.
-Local police initially attributed Mr. Donald's death to drug violence but his family insisted he had not been involved in drug activity and demanded a more thorough investigation.
+On March 21, 1981, a 19-year-old Black man named Michael Donald was beaten, strangled, slashed at the throat, and hanged in Mobile, Alabama, by two members of the United Klans of America.
+Initially, local police wrongly attributed Mr. Donald's death to drug violence, but his family insisted he had not been involved in drug activity and demanded a more thorough investigation.
 Tests also showed no trace of drugs in Mr. Donald's body.

 Authorities later charged Klansmen Henry Hays and James Knowles with Mr. Donald's murder and charged Benjamin Cox Jr. as an accomplice.
-Evidence revealed that local Klan leaders had been monitoring the trial of Josephus Anderson, a black man charged with killing a white police officer in Birmingham, Alabama.
-When that trial ended in mistrial on March 21st because the jury was unable to reach a verdict, members of the Klan in Mobile sought to make a violent response.
-"If a black man can get away with killing a white man," said Benny Hays, a high-ranking Klansman and the father of Henry Hays, "we ought to be able to get away with killing a black man."
+Evidence revealed that local Klan leaders had been monitoring the trial of Josephus Anderson, a Black man charged with killing a white police officer in Birmingham, Alabama.
+When that trial ended in mistrial on March 21 because the jury was unable to reach a verdict, members of the Klan in Mobile sought to make a violent response.
+"If a Black man can get away with killing a white man," said Benny Hays, a high-ranking Klansman and the father of Henry Hays, "we ought to be able to get away with killing a Black man."
 Michael Donald was killed that night.